Introduction to Agile Business Analyst

 1. Communication Expert

 Effective communication is the key to the success of any business.
-A business analyst is expected to be an expert in a face to face communication while delivering the data analysis report in the business meeting or while explaining the key concept to the management level.
-For any project, the business analyst needs to communicate over phone or mail, open and clear communication is very crucial in the field of project management or while implying the agile practices in business implementation.
+A business analyst is expected to be an expert in face-to-face communication while delivering the data analysis report in the business meeting or explaining the key concept to the management level.
+For any project, the business analyst needs to communicate over the phone or by mail; open and clear communication is crucial in project management or while implying the agile practices in business implementation.

 2. Problem-Solving Ability

-An agile business analyst should be a problem solver and must have an approach to find a solution to any problem.
-In certain situations, the problems are not solved in the first attempt and multiple repeated rounds are required to find the solution.
+An agile business analyst should be a problem solver and have an approach to finding a solution to any problem.
+However, in certain situations, the problems are not solved in the first attempt, and multiple repeated rounds are required to find the solution.
 Thus an agile business analyst is required to be stubborn enough to find an appropriate solution for a business issue.

 3. Critical Thinking